SmritiChawla/Precily/README.md

 Fig4: This directory contains codes for reproducing results for LNCaP derived xenografts datasets.
 We have included predictions for 155 drugs for 54 samples and GSVA scores.

+   Fig 4b.
+CCLE/GDSC pretrained models for making predictions on PCa xenograft data.
+This directory also contains pre-computed predictions used for downstream analysis.
+Our xenograft dataset clustered into 3 groups based on the predictions.

+   Fig 4c.
+This folder contains code to visualiza distribution of predictions across 3 clsuters.

+   Fig 4d.
+This folder contains pathway enrichment scores of PCa xenograft datset to visualize distribution of proliferation related patwhays across 3 clsuters.

+   Fig 4e.
+This directory contains pre-computed predictions on PCa xenograft dataset for visualization of overall predictions across different tumor types.

+   Fig 4f.
+This folder contains pathway enrichment scores of PCa xenograft datset to visualize distribution of proliferation related patwhays across tumor types.

+   Fig 4f.
+This directory contains pre-computed predictions on PCa xenograft dataset for analysing predictions of EGFR related inhibitors across tumor types.

+   Fig 4g.
+This directory contains code and SMILES to predict drug response for three drugs (Apalutamide, Enzalutamide and Bicalutamide).
+These three drugs are not part of our training data.

    * Fig5.
 This directory contains codes for evaluating model trained on TCGA patient RNA-seq bulk profiles.

    Fig5a folder contains script and data used for training AutoML models.